marcelluscaio/Ecommerce_Livraria/readme.md

 5) Responsivity from 300px to 2600

 - [X] Uncheck all checkboxes when a new one is checked
+- [X] Set submenu position based on its height
-- [ ] Make subsection appear on right
+- [X] Make subsection appear on left
+- [ ] Position arrow on the left
+- [ ] Feeding you since... on image

 [] Subsection burger